ethanhall2222/Ethan-Hall-Portfolio/README.md

-# Ethan Hall — Portfolio
+# Ethan Hall - Portfolio

 A light, responsive portfolio for Ethan G. Hall built with Next.js 14 App Router, TypeScript, and Tailwind CSS.
-The site highlights projects, resume milestones, writing, and a contact flow—all surfaced from structured data modules for easy updates.
+The site highlights projects, resume milestones, writing, and a contact flow, all surfaced from structured data modules for easy updates.

 ## Tech Stack
 - Next.js 14 (App Router) + TypeScript